dantetam/dantequest/README.md

   * Custom combat formulas
   * Basic trainable skills, which affect combat
   * An inventory system with equippable weapons and armor
-  * Beautifully written dialogue, inspired by the Witcher book series, Warhammer, Monty Python, and more.
+  * Beautifully written dialogue, inspired by the Witcher book series, Warhammer lore, Monty Python, and more.

 Attributions & nenuadrian's Changes